 In the Asian style

-In a very different vein, this lavishly illustrated book explored the interior design styles and influences of South East Asia, with original photography in Bali, Singapore and Bangkok.
-It was fascinating to research these houses in a part of the world I knew and loved, having travelled there extensively throughout the 1990s.
-The book stands up well after all this time thanks to a serene design, plus Kim Sayer’s superb photos.
+In a very different vein, this lavishly illustrated book explores the interior design styles and influences of South East Asia, with original photography in Bali, Singapore and Bangkok.
+It was fascinating to research these houses and meet their owners in a part of the world I knew and loved, having travelled there extensively throughout the 1990s.
+The book stands up well after all this time thanks to a serene design, illuminating text and superb photos by Kim Sayer.

 "If you don't get an idea to lift from here for your home, it would be surprising."

 "threads oriental influences with practical designs for creating a Zen-like home with good feng shui..."